St George's Church, Leeds: Key dates

 1918 Bernard Herklots became vicar.
 He travelled widely and, in 1927, exchanged livings with a vicar in Dorset, Douglas Adams.

 1927 Douglas Adams, having taken over as vicar, found himself faced with internal church squabbling, including differences over the church school.
 He organised the first Sunday school trip which went to Boston Spa.
 He also dedicated the memorial chapel at St Andrew's Church, Bruntcliffe, Morley, Leeds to those who had lost their lives in the First World War.

-1930 Don Robins was appointed and this was the beginning of a new chapter in the life of the church.
-Robins was a charismatic leader who had a remarkable effect on all those who met him.
-The most renowned and longest lasting aspect of his work was the opening of the crypt beneath the church.
+1930 Don Robins was appointed.
+The most renowned and longest lasting aspect of his work was the opening of the crypt beneath the church as a soup kitchen.
 At first, St George's Crypt was a refuge for men who had returned from the war and gravitated to Leeds in search of work but who ended up destitute.
 Since its inception, the crypt has offered support, advice and shelter to those people (men and women) on the margins of society and is still in existence today.
 Its work and its buildings have changed over the years to meet current demands and changes in society.
 Today, it is still a much respected Christian charity helping those with addiction and social exclusion problems.

-1931 Don initiated the opening of a women's centre which provided food, clothing and opportunities for day trips for the poor of the parish.
+1931 Robins initiated the opening of a women's centre which provided food, clothing and opportunities for day trips for the poor of the parish.
 He helped set up Fellowship House where servicemen posted to Leeds could meet.
 Monthly meetings for families of prisoners of war were held.
 War widows and their families were provided with food and clothing.
-Under Don's leadership, church members were rallied to provide support for Estonians, Lithuanians and Latvians who had been brought to this country to work in the mills, and many of whom had been prisoners of war.
+Under Robins' leadership, church members were rallied to provide support for Estonians, Lithuanians and Latvians who had been brought to this country to work in the mills, and many of whom had been prisoners of war.
 Jobs were found for them and they eventually founded their own church.